Disney's Pop Century Resort: Property

 Each themed area features motel-style buildings adorned with larger-than-life phrases and iconography of the decade being represented.
 The resort has 2,880 rooms in ten separate buildings, three pool areas, and one central building, named "Classic Hall", that houses the front desk, gift shop, arcade, and food court.
 The buildings are four-story versions of the three-story All Star Resort buildings.

-When the "Legendary Years" buildings were first being made, a bridge originally named the Generation Gap Bridge was constructed to connect both parts of Pop Century and made them accessible to each other.
-The bridge, today unnamed, connects Pop Century to the Finding Nemo section of the Art of Animation Resort.
+When the "Legendary Years" buildings were first being built, a bridge named the Generation Gap Bridge was constructed to connect both parts of Pop Century and made them accessible to each other.
+The bridge today connects Pop Century to the Finding Nemo section of the Art of Animation Resort.
 This bridge contains a terminal for the Disney Skyliner aerial gondola system.

 Theming

 In the Classic Years section of the resort, each area is themed with a specific decade and giant items related to that decade.
 This was originally one of two planned construction phases for the resort, but has become the only completed area of the resort due to a scaling-back of the project.